"May I softly walk and wisely speak"

 Celestial Praises - A Celebration of Shaker Spirituals

-Read about meeting Eldress Bertha and other Shaker sisters in this collection:
+Read about Mr. Hall's interviews with Eldress Bertha Lindsay and other Shaker sisters in this collection:

 "Dream World": Songs, Poems and Stories by Roger Hall